Nightmares: the basics

-- If you notice a recurrent nightmare, explore sources of stress or fright in your child’s day.
+- If your child is dreaming about the same or similar things over and over again (a recurrent nightmare), explore sources of stress or fright in your child’s day.
 You might gently ask your child about encounters with other children, television shows or other daytime experiences.
-If you can work out the source of the nightmares, you can take measures to eliminate or reduce your child’s exposure to the disturbing events.
+If you can work out the source of the nightmares, you can take measures to stop or reduce your child’s exposure to the disturbing events.

 What causes nightmares?

-The occasional nightmare is not a sign of emotional disturbance and need not be cause for concern.
+The occasional nightmare isn’t a sign of emotional disturbance and need not be cause for concern.
 In fact, nightmares are often the product of a vivid imagination.

-But if your child is dreaming about the same or similar things over and over again (a recurrent nightmare), or the content of the dream is particularly disturbing, he might be experiencing some kind of stress during the day.
+But if your child is having a recurrent nightmare, or the content of the dream is particularly disturbing, he might be experiencing some kind of stress during the day.

 Trauma can also cause nightmares.
 If a child has experienced some type of trauma, she might have nightmares about it for several weeks or months afterwards.